neilthawani/quadratics/README.md

 to start the app at [localhost:8080](http://localhost:8080) in your browser.

-#### TypeScript
+### TypeScript

-It should already have a bundle.js file in this repository, but you can run:
+This repository should already have a bundle.js file in it, but you can run:

 ```
 npm run build